+All students residing in University Housing and Residence Life are required to participate in a Campus Dining meal plan program.
 The boarding package includes 19, 15, or 10 meals per week.
-All freshmen residing in University housing are required to participate in the 19 meal plan during their first semester.
-Sophomores, juniors, and seniors residing in University housing may choose either the 19 or 15 meal plan.
-Residents of Viking Village may choose 19, 15, or 10 meals per week, but are required to have a meal plan.
+Boarding students may also sign-up for one of our residential block plans (listed below).
+All freshmen residing in University housing are required to participate in the 19-meal plan during their first year.
+Sophomores, juniors, and seniors residing in University housing may choose any residential meal plan.
 Unused meals do not carry over to the next week or semester.
 The meal plan rates (tax included) are as follows:

-19 meals per week \$1,600.77/sem
+19 meals per week \$1,713.00/semester

-15 meals per week \$1,389.27/sem
+15 meals per week \$1,498.00/semester

-10 meals per week \$1,200.00/sem
+10 meals per week \$1,284.00/semester

+120 meals per semester (120 meals per semester) \$1,300.00/semester

+160 meals per semester (160 \$1,600.00/semester